Buddhists Put Compassion in Action in NYC

 Empathy: Putting Ourselves in Another’s Place

 Imagine being forced to leave everyone and everything you’ve ever known.
-Then imagine traveling to an uncertain future in anunknown land.
+Then imagine traveling to an uncertain future in an unknown land.
 Most of us can’t conceive of uprooting ourselves from the comfort of our lives.
 For thousands of Syrian refugees, life was neither comfortable nor sustainable in their native Syria.
 As many refugee camps became inundated, facilities providing water and sanitation were quickly overburdened.
 Imagine trying to live without a toothbrush, toilet paper, feminine hygiene products, or hand soap for a day?
 For many refugees, living every day without these basic necessities is a way of life.
 Most of us would find living without these items unacceptable.
-In fact, lack of basic hygiene products among refugees can lead to dermatological problems, infections and disease.
+As mentioned, lack of basic hygiene products among refugees can lead to dermatological problems, infections and disease.
+It also erodes the sense of human dignity with which every human is endowed precio viagra en farmacia españa.

 On Sunday, June 26th of 2016, members of Compassion NYC put compassion in action and joined Heart to Heart International and the Multifaith Alliance for Syrian refugees at the 69th Regiment Armory in New York City to assemble emergency hygiene kits for Syrian refugees.
 These kit contained items necessary for basic hygiene, such as shampoo, underwear, soap and small washbasins, which can help prevent the spread of disease.
 We also assembled kits designed to meet the specific needs of women and girls.
 They are an especially vulnerable population during times of crisis.